pjswall/Morphing/README.md

 ## Note

-If you find any bugs in this code or experience issues please report it to Issues page on the Github repo or email parteek.jaiswal@reserach.iiit.ac.in
+If you find any bugs in this code or experience issues please report it to Issues page on the Github repo or email parteek.jaiswal@research.iiit.ac.in